mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Facilitates editing of a [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') from design tools while maintaining a read-only face for use during play.
+Facilitates editing of a [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') from design tools while maintaining a read-only face for use during play.

-<a name='P-ParquetClassLibrary-Biomes-IBiomeModelEdit-EntryRequirements'></a>
+<a name='P-ParquetClassLibrary-Biomes-IBiomeRecipeEdit-EntryRequirements'></a>
 ### EntryRequirements `property`

 ##### Summary

-Describes the [ItemModel](#T-ParquetClassLibrary-Items-ItemModel 'ParquetClassLibrary.Items.ItemModel')s a [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') needs to safely access this [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+Describes the [ItemModel](#T-ParquetClassLibrary-Items-ItemModel 'ParquetClassLibrary.Items.ItemModel')s a [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') needs to safely access this biome.

-<a name='P-ParquetClassLibrary-Biomes-IBiomeModelEdit-IsLiquidBased'></a>
+<a name='P-ParquetClassLibrary-Biomes-IBiomeRecipeEdit-IsLiquidBased'></a>
 ### IsLiquidBased `property`

 ##### Summary

-Determines whether or not this [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') is defined in terms of liquid parquets.
+Determines whether or not this [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') is defined in terms of liquid parquets.

-<a name='P-ParquetClassLibrary-Biomes-IBiomeModelEdit-IsRoomBased'></a>
+<a name='P-ParquetClassLibrary-Biomes-IBiomeRecipeEdit-IsRoomBased'></a>
 ### IsRoomBased `property`

 ##### Summary

-Determines whether or not this [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') is defined in terms of [Room](#T-ParquetClassLibrary-Rooms-Room 'ParquetClassLibrary.Rooms.Room')s.
+Determines whether or not this [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') is defined in terms of [Room](#T-ParquetClassLibrary-Rooms-Room 'ParquetClassLibrary.Rooms.Room')s.

-<a name='P-ParquetClassLibrary-Biomes-IBiomeModelEdit-ParquetCriteria'></a>
+<a name='P-ParquetClassLibrary-Biomes-IBiomeRecipeEdit-ParquetCriteria'></a>
 ### ParquetCriteria `property`

 ##### Summary

-Describes the parquets that make up this [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+Describes the parquets that make up this [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe').

-<a name='P-ParquetClassLibrary-Biomes-IBiomeModelEdit-Tier'></a>
+<a name='P-ParquetClassLibrary-Biomes-IBiomeRecipeEdit-Tier'></a>
 ### Tier `property`

 ##### Summary

-A rating indicating where in the progression this [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') falls.
+A rating indicating where in the progression this [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') falls.
 Must be non-negative.
 Higher values indicate later Biomes.

 <a name='T-ParquetClassLibrary-Parquets-IBlockModelEdit'></a>